CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 *An AU is defined as 149,597,870,700 meters*

-## Part 10: Calculate how long, in minutes and seconds, it takes to receive a radio signal from Mars.
+1. Calculate how long, in minutes and seconds, it takes to receive a radio signal from Mars.

-## Part 11: Vacation to Pluto
-Your parents are vacationing on Pluto.
-They want to wish you a Happy Years right as the ball drops at Midnight.
+2. Say your parents are vacationing on Pluto.
+They want to wish you a Happy New Years right as the ball drops at midnight in Times Square.
 When should they send their message?

+> What do we need to know to solve this problem?
+How would we structure a program to solve it?
+What kinds of input and output do we use?
+What algorithms are involved?

-## Bonus
+## Bonus 2: Purity of Essence / Peace on Earth

 Check the input for all of the above programs, and print to Standard Error helpful information about the bad input (like writing `pj` when it's expecting pounds), and then exit the program without Ruby breaking and giving an error message.